DorianMood/researches/week-11/report.md

 They use both relationship and message passing error in their cost function as well as the relationship proposal and detected objects.

+# 2. Probabilistic Modeling of Semantic Ambiguity for Scene Graph Generation

 # Reference